MarawanAbed/Hotel-Management-System/README.md

 Passwords are hashed using SHA-256 before storing in the database, ensuring secure authentication.

 Example: When a user registers, their password is hashed and stored.
 During login, the entered password is hashed and compared to the stored hash.

+How to Use 🛠️
+Login: Use the default admin credentials (admin / admin123) or register a new user.

+Dashboard: View real-time insights into hotel operations.

+Manage Rooms: Add, update, or delete rooms.
+Ensure rooms with active reservations cannot be deleted.

+Manage Reservations: Add, update, or delete reservations.
+Ensure only available rooms can be selected.

+Manage Employees: Add, update, or delete employees.

+Import/Export Data: Use the import/export functionality to manage data in Excel files.